barbeau/gpstest/TRANSLATIONS.md

 See also the [Notifications documentation](https://docs.transifex.com/tracking/notifications).

+After you finish a new language translation, please [open a GitHub issue](https://github.com/barbeau/gpstest/issues/new) asking for it to be merged into the app!

 ## Example translation

 You can see a sample translation for Dutch in the following files: